-The Sustainable SITES Initiative aims to weave the development of healthy natural ecosystems with the landscape of daily human activity, via the spaces and places we inhabit, by providing a systematic, comprehensive set of guidelines to model development practices after healthy systems and processes, SITES supports a nature-positive future.
+The Sustainable SITES Initiative aims to weave the conservation of healthy natural ecosystems and the restoration of landscapes found in the spaces and places we inhabit in our daily lives.
+By providing a systematic, comprehensive set of guidelines that model development practices after healthy systems and processes, SITES supports a nature-positive future.

 - Why does sustainability matter for landscapes?

 - What are the benefits of SITES?

 - What’s the process to achieve SITES certification?

 - What are the eligibility requirements to apply for a SITES certification?